TypeScript

 Your IDE will provide autocompletion for token names, utility names, and screen conditions, and validate their usage, helping prevent errors and improve the development experience.

-The styled Function in TypeScript
+Function in TypeScript

-Jux’s styled function is fully typed, providing TypeScript support.
+function is fully typed, providing TypeScript support.
 This enables type-safe styling, autocompletion for props and variants, and proper typing for HTML attributes.

 Basic Usage

-Here’s an example of using the styled function with TypeScript:
+Here’s an example of using the styled

 In this example:

-We define a ButtonProps interface to specify the custom props for our button.
+interface to specify the custom props for our button. - We specify the HTML element type (

-Using the styled component
+Using the styled

 When you use the styled component in your React code, you’ll get full TypeScript support: